SophieAu/personal-site-old/src/pages/blog-posts/2020-06-28-web-a11y-semantic.md

 1. Using buttons as links and links as buttons
 2. usng divs with `onclick` handlers as buttons

 Number one is easily remedied with a single question: Does the thing you click on _only_ redirect you to a different webpage?
 If yes, it should be a link.
-If there is any behaviour that is not just redirection it should be a button.
+If there is any interactive behaviour that is not just redirection it should be a button.

 The good thing here: Just because the element is a button, doesn't mean that it has to look like a button.
 If you want it to look like a link, style it as if it was a link.
 Same goes for `a` elements.
 Do you want it to look like a button?
 Just style it that way.
 The default styles are only a suggestion and as long as you're making sure you're [styling all states correctly]() you're free to do whatever you think looks best.